obzerving/musicbox/README.md

 # musicbox
  Creates  strips for 30 note music boxes

  This unimaginatively named program converts a DXF file of a music box strip to an SVG file suitable for a Cricut Explore Air 2.
-It places a leader at the beginning of the strip and, if the length of a song exceeds a specified length, breaks it up into multiple strips.
+It places a leader at the beginning of the strip and, depending on the length of a song, breaks it up into multiple strips.
 Interlocking tabs are added in the case of multiple strips.
 It was written to support DXF files created at https://musicboxmaniacs.com/ for a 30-note hand crank music box movement.

  The Basic Workflow:
  * Create or select a song at https://musicboxmaniacs.com/